Major Mistakes When Giving A Recorded Statement

 If you are in Iowa, contact us online or call directly at 515-222-1110.

 Or don’t...and watch your case turn into a small claims action.

 Additional Blogs of Interest:

 - Do You Have To Give Statement To Insurance Adjuster? | Lombardi

 - The 5 Big Recorded Statement Mistakes | Lombardi Law Firm

 - When should you give a recorded statement to the adjuster?

 Post a comment

-Post a Comment to "Major Mistakes When Giving A Recorded Statement"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Major Mistakes To Avoid When Giving A Recorded Statement"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."